ROYL-Design/vue-template-parcel/README.md

-# vuejs-template-parcel
+# vue-template-parcel

-A project template for vue-cli that setup projects with Vue.js and Parcel.
+Vue and Parcel template for vue-cli.

-Instead of Webpack, this project take advantage of [Parcel](https://github.com/parcel-bundler/parcel), which is really fast and easy to use.
+Instead of Webpack, this template uses [Parcel](https://github.com/parcel-bundler/parcel) as module bundler, which is really fast and easy to use.

 Many thanks to [Parcel](https://github.com/parcel-bundler/parcel) and [parcel-plugin-vue](https://github.com/BoltDoggy/parcel-plugin-vue) project.